0.5 Buildings work, services, fittings and equipment not requiring a warrant

 The exception about increasing the floor area applies because there will be significant implications arising from such work.
 Other changes, such as the development of a roof space or a garage as habitable space are conversions in terms of regulation 4, a warrant is required and the standards also apply.
 Where a roof space has limited boarding inserted to allow access to services or to allow attic storage, or where the removal of a non-loadbearing wall creates a marginal increase in floor area these should not be considered as increasing the floor area.

-Building type 2 - buildings, other than domestic buildings or residential buildings, where the public are not normally admitted are granted a similar concession in type 2, allowing many offices and factories for example, to make the kind of small alterations necessary to accommodate changes in production or process.
+Building Type 2 - buildings, other than domestic buildings or residential buildings, where the public are not normally admitted are granted a similar concession in type 2, allowing many offices and factories for example, to make the kind of small alterations necessary to accommodate changes in production or process.
 Again however the building work done should be to the standard of the building regulations.
-Exemptions have been added under type 2 to recognise security concerns relating to a prison, a building where a person may be legally detained or legally held in custody, the Scottish Parliament and property owned by Her Majesty in right of Her private estates.
+Exemptions under type 2 recognise security concerns relating to a prison, a building where a person may be legally detained or legally held in custody, the Scottish Parliament and property owned by Her Majesty in right of Her private estates.

-Building types 3 - 23 - the broad types described above are followed by types 3 to 23 covering more specific work that can be carried out to a wider range of buildings without restricting the work allowed by types 1 and 2.
+Building Types 3 - 23 - the broad types described above are followed by types 3 to 23 covering more specific work that can be carried out to a wider range of buildings without restricting the work allowed by types 1 and 2.
 Types 3 to 23 begin with small buildings, particularly those within the curtilage of dwellings (types 4 and 5).
 Note that some of these may now be in the curtilage of flats or maisonettes provided they are a sufficient distance from the dwellings.
 A sanitary facility should not be considered to be a wet-floor shower room and such work is not intended to be covered by type 11.

-Building type 23A – a building, used for shelter or sleeping in connection with recreation.
+Building Type 23A – a building, used for shelter or sleeping in connection with recreation.
 This building type is different from other building types in schedule 3 in that they must comply with the requirements of standards 1.1, 3.17 – 3.22 and 4.4.
 Exceptions are added to recognise galleries, proximity to buildings and boundaries.

-Building types 24 - 26 - these are different in that they cover work that is closer to a repair than new work.
+Building Types 24 - 26 - these are different in that they cover work that is closer to a repair than new work.
 These replacements are therefore required to be to a standard no worse than the existing, rather than to the standard for completely new work.